bpperles/SpareSomeChange/README.md

 - Player can steal from Zerks
 - Jutebox will distract Zerk
 - Interaction animation for player and Zerks
+- Zerk's are animated while distracted
+- Welcome screen
+- Esc to pause, any other key to un-pause (need to change that)
+- Level and points displayed in game view
+- Player can exit
+- Tokens in upper bin become points
+- Enough points trigger the next level
+- Level 0: Tutorial level
+- Levels 1, 2, 3

 Missing Features:
 - Goal and mood based behavior for Zerks
 - Game over condition
-- Level exit and level advance
-- Level score screen
 - Coin deposit animations for Zerks (toss to bank, lob to bank, kick to bank, toss to Zerk)
-- Multiple levels
-- Movement animation for player and Zerks
+- Walk animation for player and Zerks
 - Drawer/door states for cash register and safe
 - Numeric token counter for Zerk bank
-- Finish distract machines: phone, popcorn maker
 - Token machine can only be refilled a number of times
+- More varied layout of machines between levels
 - Colored icons for machines
 - Sound
 - Attract screen